Tim Hortons has teamed up with pop superstar Justin Bieber to launch three new Timbit flavours — called Timbiebs — along with co-branded merchandise.

 The celebrity endorsement deal marks a departure from the coffee and doughnut chain’s usual lineup of professional hockey players, a marketing strategy that could help attract a different demographic.

 The partnership aligns with the Canadian singer’s frequent social media posts about the restaurant, which have ranged from snapshots of a holiday-themed Tims cup to complaints about a new lid.

 “Doing a Tim Hortons collab has always been a dream of mine,” Bieber said in a statement.
 “I grew up on Tim Hortons and it’s always been something close to my heart.”

-Hope Bagozzi, chief marketing officer for Tim Hortons, said his “genuine love and engagement” with the brand made the collaboration authentic.
+Hope Bagozzi, chief marketing officer for Tim Hortons, said Bieber’s genuine lifelong love of the brand made the collaboration authentic.